Swindon Wildcats 2

 The Swindon Wildcats 2 are an amateur English ice hockey team based in Swindon, Wiltshire.
 The team is a development team for the Swindon Wildcats.
 The team currently plays in the NIHL 2 South West.

+Founded in 2006, the team aims to nurture young talent and create a pathway for players to advance to the higher levels of competitive ice hockey within the UK.